H4tch/hugo-plus/README.md

 # Todo
 #### Documentation
 * How is this different from Hugo?
-	* We support multiple Authors, Project page, Series, etc
+	* Built-in support for multiple Authors, Project page, Series, etc
 	* Don't use Hugo's plural/singular system for taxonomies
 	* Don't use .Params.description
-		* Not worth increased template complexity
-		* The Summary section of content is preferred instead
+		* The Summary of content is sufficient
-	* Hidden `meta` content
+	* `meta` parameter to hide content
-* Guidelines
-	* Don't use `isset`.
-A Parameter may be set, but empty.
 * Sections
 * Taxonomies
 * Parameters